-Several regulations define the way in which you must drive in the UAE, whether in your own vehicle or in a rental one.
-At Speedy Drive, we wholeheartedly encourage all our esteemed customers to ensure that they make note of these regulations and follow them diligently at all times.
+Several regulations define the way in which you must drive in the UAE, whether in your own vehicle or in a rental car.
+At Speedy Drive Car Rental, we wholeheartedly encourage all our esteemed customers to ensure that they make note of these regulations and follow them diligently at all times.

 A valid driving license is an absolute must if you are to drive on the streets of the UAE.
 For foreign visitors, a valid ‘International Driver’s License’ would do just fine.

 Just as is the norm globally, driving in the UAE also has rules regarding minimum age.
 You need to be at least 18 to have a driving license while you need to be at least 21 to rent a vehicle.
 For some vehicles, this age limit is in fact 25.

 Do keep these age specific regulations in mind before confirming a vehicle to rent.

 Security deposits are taken on all rental vehicles, which is effectively a global standard procedure.
 The amounts vary, depending on factors such as the vehicle you are renting as well as your overall driver profile.